Lady Gaga Opens Up About Experiencing PTSD & Chronic Pain

 Though fibromyalgia is often misunderstood, it really can wreak havoc on people's lives.
 Symptoms can include widespread pain around the body, constant fatigue, and difficulty focusing.
 It is often associated with disrupted sleep, anxiety, and depression.

-These days, Gaga is feeling much better, telling Vogue that "it's getting better every day" thanks to her access to doctors who can help her get "show-ready", but fibromyalgia can be a lifelong struggle.
-There is currently no cure for it, though medications like pain relievers and antidepressants (some of which help ease pain and fatigue) can help minimise symptoms.
+These days, Gaga is feeling much better, telling Vogue that "it's getting better everyday," thanks to her access to doctors who can help her get "show-ready," but fibromyalgia can be a lifelong struggle.
+There is currently no cure for it, though medications like pain relievers and antidepressants (some of which help ease pain and fatigue) can help minimize symptoms.

 "People need to be more compassionate," Gaga told Vogue.
 "Chronic pain is no joke.
 And it’s every day waking up not knowing how you’re going to feel."